Caribbean Tour by the King and Queen of Spain

 Jamaica was under Spanish rule for more than 160 years, and this is the first ever visit by the King of Spain.
 The King marked this issue in his speech: “Almost fifty years after Independence, the democratic system symbolised by this Parliament, the first in the English-speaking Caribbean, can take pride in its exemplary and constant record of stability and respect for the rules of democracy.Today your nation can be proud of its history and its people.”
 After the session in Parliament the King and Queen attended a gala dinner offered in their honour by The Prime Minister of Jamaica and his wife.

-The visit concluded with the signing of various bilateral agreements and visits to a couple of exhibitions.Filed under Spanish Royals
+The visit concluded with the signing of various bilateral agreements and visits to a couple of exhibitions.Filed under Spain

-Tagged Caribbean, Jamaica, Juan Carlos I, Queen Sofia, State Visit, Trinidad and Tobago.
+Tagged Bilateral Relations, Governor-General Hall, Jamaica, Juan Carlos I of Spain, President Richards of Trinidad and Tobago, Queen Sofia of Spain, State Visit, Trinidad and Tobago.

 One Response to Caribbean Tour by the King and Queen of Spain